Frame Transformation

 |

-Scenario 1: Camera View Direction Is Not Consistent with Workpiece Plane
+Scenario 1: Camera Capture Direction Does Not Align with the Target Object Plane

-In real applications, due to factors such as workpiece reflection, a 3D camera often cannot be mounted perpendicular to workpiece surface and is installed at a tilt angle.
-As a result, captured point cloud appears tilted in camera frame.
-If point filtering is performed directly in this frame, valid points may be removed and noise points may be retained, affecting plane fitting, feature extraction, and measurement accuracy.
+In actual applications, due to factors such as target object reflections, 3D cameras often cannot be positioned perpendicular to the target object surface and are instead mounted at a certain tilt angle.
+This causes the captured point cloud to be tilted in the camera reference frame.
+If point cloud processing such as point filtering is performed directly in this reference frame, valid points may be mistakenly removed or noise points may be retained, affecting subsequent plane fitting, feature extraction, and measurement accuracy.

 -

-Use steps such as Calculate Poses and Dimensions from Planar Point Clouds to compute a reference pose (custom frame) from workpiece-plane point cloud in camera frame.
+Use Steps such as Calc Poses and Dimensions from Planar Point Clouds to calculate a reference pose (i.e., the custom reference frame) based on the target object plane point cloud in the camera reference frame.

 -